Nutrien Distinguished Scholar of Agricultural Sciences

 Assemble nomination materials into a PDF in the order below:

 - Two external or internal evaluation letters that describe the significance and impact of the nominee’s work (max 2 pages each; these should briefly highlight what makes this candidate’s accomplishments exceptional).

-- Nominee’s curriculum vitae (max 10 pages), which should include documentation of: scholarship (e.g., publications, patents, invited presentations); teaching or student advising; Extension or outreach; awards and other recognition; professional leadership and other service.
+- Nominee's curriculum vitae (max 10 pages), which should include documentation of: scholarship (e.g., publications, patents, invited presentations); teaching or student advising; Extension or outreach; awards and other recognitions; professional leadership and other service.
 Evidence for continued leadership and innovation should be included.
 It is expected that the documentation will vary with the individual nomination, to reflect the nominee’s appointment and areas of major